 This guide shows you how to:

-- How to improve the performance of such a function with Neon intrinsics.
+- Improve the performance of such a function with Neon intrinsics

-At the end of this guide, you can Check your knowledge.
-You will learn how to use Neon intrinsics for Arm-powered mobile devices.
+At the end of this guide, you can Check your knowledge gained from this guide.

-You should also be aware of the Neon intrinsics search engine that can be found here.
+You should also explore the Neon intrinsics search engine.